ChanukaGoonetilleke/ChanukaGoonetilleke/README.md

 - 👋 Hi, I’m @ChanukaGoonetilleke
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Software Engineering & Cloud
-- 🌱 I’m currently improving my Backend Development Skills
+- 🌱 I’m currently learning AWS.
-- 💞️ I’m looking to collaborate on awesome concepts
+- 💞️ I’m looking to collaborate on awesome concepts.
 - 📫 How to reach me is with email.

 <!---